7 Israeli troops are killed in a Gaza bombing as Palestinian officials say Israeli attacks kill 79

 Israel says it only targets militants and blames civilian deaths on Hamas, which operates in heavily populated areas.
 Israel says over 20,000 Hamas militants have been killed, though it has provided no evidence to support that claim.
 Hamas has not commented on its casualties.

+Najeb Rostom, head of the local council of Kafr Malik, said more than 100 settlers entered the town Wednesday evening, set property ablaze and opened fire on residents who tried to stop them.

+The Israeli military confirmed that settlers set fire to property in the town and said five were arrested.
+It said soldiers opened fire on Palestinians who had thrown rocks at forces and that there were a number of people killed and wounded as a result.

-Israeli forces shot and killed a 66-year-old Palestinian woman during a raid on Wednesday in east Jerusalem, her husband and a local Palestinian official said.
+In east Jerusalem, a 66-year-old Palestinian woman was shot and killed during an Israeli raid on Wednesday, her husband said.

-Joudah Al-Obeidi, a 67-year-old resident of the neighborhood's Shuafat refugee camp, said his wife Zahia Al-Obeidi was standing on the roof of their home when Israeli forces stormed the camp and shot her in the head.
-He said she had posed no threat.
+Joudah Al-Obeidi, a 67-year-old resident of the area's Shuafat refugee camp, said his wife, Zahia, was standing on the roof of their home when Israeli forces stormed the camp.
+He said police shot her in the head, and that she had posed no threat.

-“It is a crime,” he told The Associated Press.
-“What danger did a sick 66-year-old woman pose to them?”

-Israeli police said they were investigating the incident, saying a woman had arrived at a military checkpoint with “serious penetrating injuries” and was pronounced dead.
-They said Israeli forces fired at “rioters” who threw rocks and heavy objects at them during the operation, hospitalizing one officer with a head injury from a large rock.
+Israeli police confirmed they were operating in the area and had opened fire at protesters who threw stones at them.
+But they had no information about the shooting of the woman, saying only that a woman had been pronounced dead after arriving at a military checkpoint with “serious penetrating injuries,” and said they were still investigating.

 Credit: AP

-Note: This story was first published on June 25, 2025.
-It was updated on June 26, 2025, to correct that Iran has been accused of seeking nuclear weapons, not possessing nuclear weapons.
-It was also updated to clarify that shootings have taken place as people headed to sites run by the Gaza Humanitarian Foundation and that the foundation says there has no violence at the sites themselves.